maxhoffmann/translations/README.md

 # translations [![version][1]][2] [![build][3]][4]
-translations api for node.js and the browser.
+translations api for node.js, browsers and the command line.

 ## Installation